swetha679/study-of-basic-gates/README.md

 **Ex-OR gate**

-The 'Exclusive-OR' gate is a circuit which will give a high output if either, but not both of its two inputs are high.
+The 'Exclusive-OR' gate is a circuit that will give a high output if either, but not both of its two inputs are high.
 An encircled plus sign (⊕) is used to show the Ex-OR operation.
 Y= A⊕B

 **Ex-NOR gate**